vibueno/TheFreiburgerTimes/README.md

 ## Libraries
 No libraries have been used for this project.
 Only vanilla JS.

-## Compatibility
-This website should work correctly at least with the following browsers:
-* Chrome 85.0
-* Firefox 80.0
-* Opera 70.0
-* Falkon 3.1.0

-To be tested on IE and Edge

 ## Tests
 * Desktop computer + Developer Tools